1. Know their people

 Healthcare platforms and apps that are used as part of the services will provide further insight into what people are interested in with clicks, views, and open rates.

-A holistic approach to measuring the value and return on investment will help you protect your most treasured asset, your people.
+A holistic approach to measuring the value and return on investment will help your clients to protect their most treasured asset, their people.